altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 ---

-Silently means: no crash/time-out/500/out of latency SLA - it's about predictive performance of the model.
+Silently means: no crash/time-out/500/out-of-SLA latency - it's about predictive performance of the model.

 Common causes: